CellProfiling/HPA_Cilia_Study_Code/README.md

    3. Use channel number 3 for the Protein of interest channel
    4. Use channel number 4 for the Basal body channel

-9. Assemble all images into a multi-channel multi-plane tif stack using the following script: XXX
+9. Assemble all images into a multi-channel multi-plane tif stack.

 ## (2) Segmenting the images
 Images downloaded and assembled as described above can be subjected to the [segmentation script](https://github.com/CellProfiling/HPA_Cilia_Study_Code/tree/main/Image%20segmentation) to create cilia, basal body, and nucleus segmentations.